ElementsProject/lightning/doc/lightning-ping.7.md

 On success, the command will return an object with a single string.

-- *totlen*: A string that rappresent the answer lenght of {}.
+- *totlen*: A string that represents the answer length of the reply message (including header)

 On failure, one of the following error codes may be returned:

-- -32602: Error in given parameters or unknow peer.
+- -32602: Error in given parameters or unknown peer.

 EXAMPLE JSON RESPONSE
 -----